Noble-Lab/HiCFoundation_paper/README.md

 <details>
 <summary>Pre-training pipeline of HiCFoundation</summary>

+### 1. Download Hi-C data from database
+Please check [1.
+All Hi-C experiments downloading](#1-all-hi-c-experiments-downloading) to download all Hi-C data for pre-training purposes.

-### 1. Convert different formats to pickle array file
+### 2. Convert different formats to pickle array file
 We can support the Hi-C experiments recorded in the following format.
 Please use the following script under ``utils`` directory to convert them into .pkl file for further processing.
 - .hic file: Please use [hic2array.py](utils/hic2array.py) script to convert all cis, trans contact to .pkl file.
 - .cool file: Please use [cool2array.py](utils/cool2array.py) script to convert all cis, trans contact to .pkl file.